hackingScienceBridgeAcademy/bridge-academy/docs/introduction_to_python_programming_using_the_Sense_HAT.md

 After that, it's time to start choosing a project.
 You should try to start off with one of the easier projects, before attempting any harder ones.
-Remember that you can always ask for help within your group, or by a supervisor, during the entirety of the summer school.
+Remember that you can always ask for help within your group, or by a supervisor, during the entirety of the sessions.

 We discussed some useful functions in this lecture, like *sense.set_pixel* and *print*.
 There are many more functions you can use, and the best way to check them all out is by reading